JosueHernandez0000/Powder-XRD-V-A/README.md

 ## 5. Technical Details
 ### Reference patterns
-- The crystallographic information (peak position, peak intensity and miller indices) of the current reference pattern is stored in `reference_patterns.xlsx`.
+- The crystallographic information (peak position, peak intensity and miller indices) of the current reference patterns is stored in `reference_patterns.xlsx`.
 Information was obtained from the Crystallographic Open Database.
 You can add more reference patterns by simply:
    - Create a new sheet in the Excel file
    - Rename the sheet to match the name of your reference patterns
    - Fill in the Excel sheet with the crystallographic information (please follow the same structure and column names as in the current file).